BrandonZippe/Definitive-Roderick/README.md

 Definitive-Roderick
 ===================

 A simple dictionary-lookup app celebrating America's favorite rich, procrastinating, sometimes musician.

+Of course you could reuse it at a wiki replacement, but that's not nearly as much fun.

 Features